Supporting Veteran Students: Keys to Success

 1. Program Support for Distance Learning

 A growing percentage of college students, including student Veterans, are choosing to complete their degree programs fully or partially online.
-National University offers dozens of accredited degree and certificate programs in a range of formats, including in-person classes, courses that can be completed 100% online, and hybrid courses that blend on-site and virtual learning.
+National University offers dozens of accredited degree and certificate programs in a range of formats, including in-person classes, courses that can be completed 100% online, and hybrid courses that blend in-person and virtual learning.
 This flexibility ensures that students can work at a pace and schedule appropriate to their needs.

 Think distance learning might be right for you?
 Learn more about the benefits of pursuing a degree or earning your certificate online, then explore some of the online degree and certificate programs that are currently offered at National University.